rushlet/rushlet/README.md

 I get that you might need an answer asap but I might be just about to crack this coding problem, and it can be really hard to get my head back into that space.

-**If I donâ€™t respond**, try: Slacking me again - I probably got distracted and forgot to reply.
+**If I don't respond**, try: Slacking me again - I probably got distracted and forgot to reply.
 Or, catch me in the kitchen.

 ### I'd love to help you with...
 Anything, really.